zezs/Live-Chat-Room/README.md

 > Effortless Group Communication: Developed with Python, Flask, and Flask-SocketIO, this application allows for seamless communication with an unlimited number of participants.
 Messages are instantly updated, ensuring smooth and uninterrupted group discussions.

 > Persistent Chat History: Even if you refresh the page, your chat history remains intact.
-Utilizing a simple data structure, the application stores previous messages, allowing users to seamlessly resume conversations without losing any valuable content
+Utilizing a simple data structure, the application stores previous messages, allowing users to seamlessly resume conversations without losing chat history